minzart/sunrise-oath/glossary/here.md

 She rested where I sat for lessons, and listened through a Chopin polonaise.
-My playing, void of all my joy, received a warm [[reception]] from the lady.
+My playing, void of all my [[joy]], received a warm [[reception]] from the lady.